Driolar/SoccerTheory-Pharo/doc/Using SoThePlayer - The Soccer Theory Player.md

 ## Loading a frame sequence
 The button "Open..." opens a modal window to select a *SoccerML* file with extension .socxml for loading without validation.
-You can download some [SoccerML frame sequence examples](https://github.com/Driolar/SoccerTheory-Pharo/tree/master/socxml/frame_sequence).
+You previously may have downloaded some [SoccerML frame sequence examples](https://github.com/Driolar/SoccerTheory-Pharo/tree/master/socxml/frame_sequence).
 After loading, the first frame is rendered and the file name and the total number of frames is indicated on the status bar.

 ## Replaying a sequence of frames